 - If a student is absent from your class and has been marked present earlier in the day, you are responsible for following up to ascertain where the student was and issue a consequence as per your classroom behaviour plan.
-Parent contact needs to be made and the truancy recorded in One School; - 2.
+Parent contact needs to be made and the truancy recorded in One School: - 2.
 A second truancy needs to be referred to the year level Dean where an afterschool detention (ASD) will be negotiated between the parent and the year level Dean;

-If a student does not attend the ASD, the Year Level Dean makes a phone call to explain to the parents that if the student does not attend the next scheduled ASD there will be consequences for failing to follow instructions according to the RBPS.
-One School contact recorded;
+- If a student does not attend the ASD, the Year Level Dean makes a phone call to explain to the parents that if the student does not attend the next scheduled ASD there will be consequences for failing to follow instructions according to the RBPS.
+One School contact recorded; - 4.
+Further truancy will be dealt with in accordance with the College Responsible Behaviour Plan for Students;